Capcom Fighting Evolution: Reception

 The PlayStation 2 and Xbox versions received "mixed" reviews according to the review aggregation website Metacritic.
 In Japan, Famitsu gave the former console version a score of 26 out of 40.

-The game was criticized because all of the characters, except Ingrid, were copy-and-pasted from their respective games, where the Street Fighter II characters were taken from Capcom vs. SNK 2, but had drastically cut-down animation frames.
+The game was criticized because all of the characters, except Ingrid, were copy-and-pasted from their respective games, where the Street Fighter II characters were taken from Street Fighter Alpha and Capcom vs. SNK 2, but had drastically cut-down animation frames.
 Comparisons were instantly drawn to the similar Vs. Marvel and SNK series of games, and the gameplay of this newest fighter seemed to lack the finesse of previous games.
 Many series favorites such as Ken, Sagat and Morrigan were also relegated to background appearances or cameos in the endings, which did little to aid the game's popularity.
 The game also received criticism that certain moves that the characters originally had were not available to the player, which led to some backlash from fans of the games.
 Michael "Major Mike" Weigand of GamePro said that the PlayStation 2 version was "too routine to stand out from the crowd--especially for Capcom fighting vets.
 After a few rounds, you should be more than satisfied."
 (Note: GamePro gave the PlayStation 2 version two 3.5/5 scores for graphics and fun factor, and two 4/5 scores for sound and control.)

 Producer Yoshinori Ono has admitted that the game was essentially a salvaged version of Capcom Fighting All-Stars, and has also stated how the crossover, mechanics, and inclusion of the various gameplay systems inherent to each series lead to balancing problems.
 Ono also said that he replaced another producer who had been in charge of the game's creation before leaving during the middle of its production.